RamboRogers/rfhunter/README.md

    - Connect the power switch output to the ESP32 5v VIN and boost converter input
    - Adjust the boost converter output to 9V

   > Make sure the boost converter is set to 9V.
-If you don't have a 9V battery, you can use a 9V battery.
+If you don't have a boost converter, you can use a 9V battery.

   > Make sure you use the 5V VIN and not the 3.3V VIN.